Military history of New Zealand during World War I: Outbreak of the war

 On 30 July 1914, the British Admiralty informed Captain Herbert Marshall, the senior naval officer in New Zealand, by telegram that a war in Europe was likely.
 This followed the declaration of war made by Austria-Hungary against Serbia, the news of which threatened to bring Russia, and her allies, Britain and France, into the conflict.
 A War Council, which included Marshall, Prime Minister William Massey, and Major General Alexander Godley, the commandant of the New Zealand Military Forces, was formed.
 This authorised the commencement of certain mobilisation and defensive procedures.
 These included implementing inspections of incoming vessels at the four major ports, mobilisation of the garrison artillery to man the various forts around the country, and commencement of censorship.
 Radio stations and the sites where undersea telegraph cables came on shore were placed under guard.
-The cruiser HMS Philomel, on a training cruise in the Cook Strait was recalled and made ready for war, such as it could be given its rundown state.
+The cruiser HMS Philomel, on a training voyage in the Cook Strait was recalled and made ready for war, such as it could be given its rundown state.
 The country's small Royal Naval Reserve was called up on 2 August to help crew the cruiser.

 The conflict in Europe escalated in the following days when Germany declared war on Russia and then on 4 August invaded Belgium.
 This brought France and Britain into the war in support of Belgium.
 The outbreak of World War I was announced in the afternoon of 5 August by the Governor of New Zealand, Lord Liverpool, when he read out aloud the telegram dispatched by the Colonial Office confirming the commencement of hostilities to a crowd of 15,000 people gathered outside the old Parliament Building in Wellington.
 Although a self-governing Dominion, such were New Zealand's ties to Great Britain as part of the British Empire it was inherently understood that the country was automatically at war as well.
 Massey, speaking to the crowd after Lord Liverpool's proclamation of war, urged his fellow citizens to "keep cool, stand fast, do your duty to your country and your Empire".